Imran Khan to announce date of dissolution of assemblies on December 17 - ExBulletin

 In his address to the nation via video link, the former prime minister said he would announce the date for the dissolution of the assemblies during the party’s public rally at the iconic Liberty Chowk in Lahore.

-Shortly after the end of his video message, sources told Geo News that the two assemblies where the PTI was in power were to be dissolved by December 23.
+Khan’s address came after he consulted with senior party leaders today on important political and economic issues that ‘required his party to act’.

-“Once we have dissolved the two assemblies, we will hold elections in the provinces.
-In addition, our 123 to 125 members of the National Assembly whose resignations have not been accepted will ask the president of the assembly to accept their resignations,” Khan said.
+“Once we have dissolved the two assemblies, we will organize elections in the provinces.
+In addition, our 123 to 125 members of the National Assembly whose resignations have not been accepted will ask the president of the assembly to accept their resignations.

-The address came after he consulted with the party’s senior leadership today on important political and economic issues which ‘required his party to act’.

 Following these moves, Khan said that up to 70% of Pakistan would be heading for elections and that according to law, elections should be held within 90 days of the dissolution of the assemblies.

-“So understand this: I will announce the date of December 17 and after that, 70% of Pakistan will participate in the elections.
-Logic dictates that if 70% of Pakistan attends an election, the country should be heading for a general election.”
+“So understand this: I will announce the date of December 17 and after that, 70% of Pakistan will go to elections.
+Logic dictates that if 70% of Pakistan will see elections, then the country should go to general elections.

 “But unfortunately our leaders are corrupt and convicted.
-They don’t care what happens to Pakistan and when bad times take hold of the country, they will leave the country,” he said.
+They don’t care what happens in Pakistan and when bad times take hold of the country, they will leave the country,” he said.

 Khan said coalition leaders feared that if they quit another government would be formed and their corruption cases would be reopened.